-- Mr François-Xavier Roger was appointed member of the Executive Board on 1 July 2015. - Mr Magdi Batato was appointed member of the Executive Board on 1 October 2015. - The increase between 2015 and 2014 is mainly due to the lower number of Executive Board members until October 2014.
-In addition, there were some overlaps during 2015 linked to the above changes. - Other benefits include a car allowance, contribution towards health insurance premiums, long-term service awards and expatriate benefits. - Nestlé S.A. shares received as part of the Short-Term Bonus are valued at the average closing price of the last ten trading days of January 2016, discounted by 16.038% to account for the three-year blocking period. - Performance Share Units granted in 2015 are disclosed at fair value at grant, which corresponds to CHF 71.03.
-The fair value is determined using a valuation model which
+- On 31 December 2016, the Executive Board consisted of 14 members. - Other benefits include a car allowance, contribution towards health insurance premiums, long-term service awards and expatriate benefits. - Nestlé S.A. shares received as part of the Short-Term Bonus are valued at the average closing price of the last ten trading days of January 2017, discounted by 16.038% to account for the three-year blocking period. - Performance Share Units granted in 2016 are disclosed at fair value at grant, which corresponds to CHF 65.85.
+The fair value is determined using a valuation model which reflects the probability of overachievement or underachievement on the Total Shareholder Return measure, which is a market condition, and based on five-year

-- reflects the probability of overachievement or underachievement on the Total Shareholder Return measure, which is a market condition, and based on five-year historical data.
-The other inputs incorporated into the valuation model comprise the market price of Nestlé S.A. shares at grant date, discounted at a risk-free interest rate and adjusted for the dividends that participants are not entitled to receive during the vesting period of three years. - The values in the table above differ in some respect from the compensation disclosure in Note 20.1 of the consolidated Financial Statements of the Nestlé Group 2015, which have been prepared in accordance with International Financial Reporting Standards (IFRS).
+- historical data.
+The other inputs incorporated into the valuation model comprise the market price of Nestlé S.A. shares at grant date, discounted at a risk-free interest rate and adjusted for the dividends that participants are not entitled to receive during the vesting period of three years. - The values in the table above differ in some respect from the compensation disclosure in Note 19.1 of the Consolidated Financial Statements of the Nestlé Group 2016, which have been prepared in accordance with International Financial Reporting Standards (IFRS).
 The differences relate to the timing of valuation of Performance Share Units, whose values are spread over three years under IFRS but reported fully at the grant date in this report, and to the valuation of blocked shares, which are not subject to a discount for the blocking period under IFRS.